 When ants are hungry, they search for food by walking in random patterns.
 And this might get you wondering why ants don't get lost.
 Why don't we see ants wandering all over the place?
 It’s because as they walk, they lay down pheromones.
 When they find food, they take a piece back toward their colony on the same trail and lay down more pheromones, reinforcing the trail.
 Then the other ants follow the trail to the food.

-Many advisors are happy to go after any prospect they can find.
+Many financial professionals are happy to go after any prospect they can find.
 But marketing 101 taught us that if you’re trying to market to everyone, you won’t be relevant to anyone.
-In a 2017 survey, 96% of advisors said they didn’t target a specific target market.1 A target market is group of consumers most likely to buy their products or services.
+Focusing on a target market may be a more effective approach.
+A target market is group of consumers most likely to buy their products or services.
 For example, a target market could be divorced men, ages 55-65, that live in the city and have more than $500,000 of investable assets.
 An ideal prospect profile provides even more focus than a target market.

 An ideal prospect profile is a description of the type of client you serve best.
 Think of it as describing a person rather than a group of people.
 The profile should describe why you love to work with them and why they love to work with you.
 It should describe their age, priorities, and challenges.

-All financial advisors have access to great investment products these days.
-They can choose from more than 3,100 four- and five-star-rated mutual funds.2 Plus, there are more than 80,000 advisors with the CFP designation who can create a quality financial plan.3 As a result, it’s difficult to differentiate your practice based on the products you offer or your ability to create financial plans.
+All financial professionals have access to great investment products these days.
+They can choose from more than 3,000 four- and five-star-rated mutual funds.1 Plus, there are more than 86,000 financial professionals with the CFP designation who can create a quality financial plan.2 As a result, it’s difficult to differentiate your practice based on the products you offer or your ability to create financial plans.
 But you can differentiate your practice by focusing on a specific prospect profile.

 When you have a conversation with a prospect that matches your profile, you’ll naturally bring up topics they care about most.
 They’ll sense that you don’t just care about their money.
 You’ll build trust quickly because they’ll feel like you “get them,” and they’ll become loyal clients who won’t go elsewhere for financial advice.
 If ideal prospect profiling sounds pretty good, how do you get started?